veselosky/control-escape/source/linux/lx-swinstall-tar.rst

 :Contact: vince@control-escape.com
 :Date: 2011-06-03T22:48:43-0400

-Compiling Linux Software from Source Code - Control-Escape
+Compiling Linux Software from Source Code
 ================================================================================
 A computer program is a list of instructions given to a computer to make it perform a specific task or series of tasks.
 Computers do not understand